 Nutrition facts on food labels may comprise the following information:

 This gives you an idea of how much may be a single serving of the food item.
 For instance, a label may read like 10 servings per container, and the serving size is 50 grams.

 This usually shows the calories in a single serving.
 For instance, the calories in a single serving is 250 and if you consume more than 1 serving then you need to multiply the serving size by 250 to get the actual amount of calories.
 This value is usually favored by most health-conscious people who count every calorie they consume.
 Any food item that has less than 40 calories per serving is termed as a low-calorie diet.
 The term calorie-free indicates less than 5 calories per serving.

 - Total Fat

-T:his is the combined term for saturated and Trans fats, which are individually listed.
+This is the combined term for saturated and Trans fats, which are individually listed.
 Any food item that gives more than 20 grams of fats per day is not ideal for health because saturated fats can increase your bad cholesterol.
-This increases the chances for stroke and heart attacks.
+This increases the chances of stroke and heart attacks.
 Does that mean trans fats are good?
 No, they are equally bad.
-These fats increase the risk of heart attacks and strokes, and even type II diabetes.
-A food item is considered heart healthy if it provides only half gram of fat or sugar per serving.
+These fats increase the risk of heart attacks and strokes and even type II diabetes.
+A food item is considered heart-healthy if it provides only half a gram of fat or sugar per serving.

 - Total Carbohydrates: